Piano vs Guitar for Beginners: Which Should You Start With?

 If a student is excited about one instrument, that motivation usually outweighs theoretical advantages.
 The best choice is the one the student will consistently practice.

-When in doubt, use a first lesson trial to test comfort and engagement before committing to a longer package.
+When in doubt, use a Free Beginner Starter Session to test comfort and engagement before committing to a longer package.